 If you receive an email that contains a tracking number, don’t click a link in the email to view the tracking information, even if you really did place a recent order from that company.
 That email could still be a fraudulent email that has nothing to do with your order.

 Chances are the email is legit if you did place a recent order, but there’s no reason to chance it.

 What you need to do is copy the tracking number provided in the email to the Windows clipboard, then paste it into the search box on Google.
 Google will then provide a direct link to that tracking information on the shipping company’s website.

 If the tracking number is real you’ll see the tracking information on your screen.
 If it’s fake you’ll be told that it couldn’t be found in the shipping company’s database.

 If you’ve already received one or more of these fake emails and clicked on any links contained within them, I recommend that you immediately do the following:

 1 – Run a thorough malware scan on your computer.

 2 – Change the passwords for any online accounts that could have been compromised via your interactions with the fraudulent email(s).

 3- Enable Two-Factor Authentication on every online account you have.
 (Note: You should do this anyway even if you didn’t interact with any suspicious emails.)

-Bottom line: Any email you receive from a package delivery service should be assumed to be a fraudulent email because these companies rarely contact a customer directly.
-As mentioned above, tracking and delivery info is usually provided by the retailer, not the shipping company.
+Bottom line: Any email you receive from a package delivery service should be assumed to be a fraudulent email because these companies rarely contact a customer directly via email.

 I recommend that you keep a list of all the orders you place with online retailers and mark off each delivery as it is received.
 If you receive an email from a company that you never ordered from you won’t find that company on your list so you’ll know right off that the email is a fake.